-Windows Vista® - User Account Control
+Windows® 7 - User Account Control

-The User account control contributes to the prevention of unauthorized changes to the PC.
-A window with the message that 'If you started this action, continue.' will appear as soon as you carry out an unauthorized change.
+The User Account Control contributes to the prevention of unauthorized changes to the PC.

+A window with the message "Do you want to allow the following program to make changes to this computer?" will appear as soon as you carry out an unauthorized change.